 By Steve H. Hanke

-When monetary and fiscal policies move in opposite directions, the economy will follow the direction taken by monetary (not fiscal) policy – money dominates.
+When the monetary and fiscal policies move in opposite directions, the economy will follow the direction taken by monetary (not fiscal) policy.
 For doubters, just consider Japan and the United States in the 1990s.
 The Japanese government engaged in a massive fiscal stimulus program, while the Bank of Japan embraced a super-tight monetary policy.
 In consequence, Japan suffered under deflationary pressures and experienced a lost decade of economic growth.

 In the U.S., the 1990s were marked by a strong boom.
-The Fed was accommodative and President Clinton was super-austere – the most tight-fisted president in the post-World War II era.
+The Fed was accommodative and President Clinton was the most austere president in the post-World War II era.
 President Clinton chopped 3.9 percentage points off federal government expenditures as a percent of GDP.
 No other modern U.S. President has even come close to Clinton’s record.

 Since the crisis commenced in the early fall of 2007, most countries have applied huge doses of fiscal stimulus, and — with the exceptions of China, Japan, and Germany — taken contractionary “monetary” stances.
 How could this be?
 After all, central banks around the world have turned on the money pumps.
 Isn’t that simulative?
 Well, yes, it is.